-New Mexico SNAP-Ed is fortunate in that it has multiple IAs working to educate eligible populations, Early Child Education through Seniors, about good nutrition and the benefits of physical activity.
-The statistics regarding poverty, obesity, and chronic diseases have been considered and utilized across the state to formulate programs and activities for best combating poor nutrition.
+New Mexico SNAP-Ed is fortunate to have multiple IAs working to educate eligible populations, Early Child Education through Seniors, about good nutrition and the benefits of physical activity.
+Statistics regarding poverty, obesity, and chronic diseases have been considered and utilized across the state to formulate programs and activities for best combating poor nutrition.
 The IAs have compiled plans that do not duplicate efforts but collaborate and expand on each other to reach the target populations.